DVDStyler

 DVDStyler is a DVD authoring tool that supports creating video content for both DVDs and CDs, allowing users to burn the output to either DVD or CD media.
 It allows menu creation, buttons, and DVD previews.
 It is free and open source software under the GNU GPL.

+Controversy

-Adware criticizing
+Adware criticism

-Some users have criticized the inclusion of adware in the Windows installer (and the obfuscation of the "opt-out" option) in versions such as 2.8.0 and 2.8.1.
+Some users have criticized the inclusion of adware in the Windows installer, as well as the obfuscation of the setting to opt out, in versions 2.8.0 and 2.8.1.
 Newer versions have no reported adware or spyware.